 I then developed a register of vocal techniques that can be applied to the keywords used within the score, in an effort to render them intelligible to machines that listen, but still possible for human ears to discern.

 Finally, I made a recording of the score and uploaded it to REDUCT, a video transcription service that uses a neural network to listen to videos and transcribe spoken words into text.

-The resulting video is captioned with REDUCT's transcript, demonstrating instances of slippage, where the vocal techniques have managed render the keywords intelligible to detection altogether, or where they have been misinterpreted as other words.
+The resulting video is captioned with REDUCT's transcript, demonstrating instances of slippage, where the vocal techniques have managed to render the keywords unintelligible altogether, or where they have been misinterpreted as other words.